-All members of the General Faculty shall be eligible to vote, but only in the election of representatives from their respective constituent unit.
-All members of the General Faculty shall be eligible to be candidates for election to the General Faculty Assembly except:
+All members of the Academic Faculty shall be eligible to vote, but only in the election of representatives from their respective constituent unit.
+All members of the Academic Faculty shall be eligible to be candidates for election to the Academic Faculty Senate except:

-- Ex officio members of the Assembly. - o General Faculty members who are presently serving as members of the General Faculty Assembly. - General Faculty members who are presently serving as members of the Executive Board, including those who are finishing a term at the time of the election.
+- Ex officio members of the Academic Faculty Senate; - Academic Faculty members who are presently serving as members of the Academic Faculty Senate. - Academic Faculty members who are presently serving as members of the Faculty Executive Board, including those who are finishing a term at the time of the election.